 On the top floor of Centre Pompidou, the expensive Georges restaurant has a great Paris view.
 It is possible to enjoy the view of the city from the escalator and top floor platform.

 Centre Pompidou is the most spectacular 20th century building in Paris.
-It was designed in 1977 by architects Renzo Piano from Italy and Richard Rodgers from the UK to make art and culture accessible to everyone.
+It was designed in 1977 by architects Renzo Piano from Italy and Richard Rodgers from the UK.

 Georges Pompidou was born in 1911 in a small village of France.
 He was Prime Minister of France from 1962 to 1968, the longest tenure in the position, and President of France from 1969 until his death in 1974.
 He had long been a top aide to president Charles de Gaulle.
 As president, he was a moderate conservative, repaired France's relationship with the United States and maintained positive relations with the former colonies in Africa.
 Georges Pompidou passionately loved modern art.
 He personnally took the decision to create what later became the Centre Pompidou.